enclave-projects/memoirvault/ABOUT-PROJECT.md

-**Project Report: Private Autobiography Recording Space**
+**Project Report: MemoirVault v1.1.2 - Privacy-First Memoir Platform with Social Sharing**
-**Date:** Tuesday, July 22, 2025, 9:32 PM IST
+**Date:** Thursday, January 30, 2025, 2:45 PM IST

 ### 1. Project Overview

+MemoirVault has evolved into a **comprehensive privacy-first memoir platform** that combines secure personal journaling with optional social sharing capabilities.
+The platform allows users to record their autobiographies in a private digital space while providing the option to share selected stories with a broader community of memoir writers.

-The project aims to build a **privacy-first web application** that allows users to securely record their own autobiographies in a private digital space.
-The platform will provide a rich multimedia journaling experience where users can log text, audio, images, and videos.
-Unlike typical cloud apps, this solution emphasizes **data sovereignty and confidentiality** by integrating Cloudflare R2 for storage and NeonDB as the primary database, accessed through an S3-compatible AWS SDK interface.
+The application emphasizes **data sovereignty and user control** by integrating Cloudflare R2 for storage and NeonDB as the primary database, accessed through an S3-compatible AWS SDK interface.
+Users maintain complete control over their privacy settings, choosing what to keep private and what to share publicly.

-The application will be developed using the **Next.js framework** to deliver a performant, server-side rendered React experience with optimal SEO and fast loading times.
+Built with the **Next.js framework**, the platform delivers a performant, server-side rendered React experience with optimal SEO, fast loading times, and advanced performance optimizations including caching layers and batch operations.

 ### 2. Core Features